w3f/Grants-Program/MPT.md

 - `pallet_identity`: To provide functionality for managing user identities, track asset ownership and associate accounts with identities.
 - `pallet_democracy`: To provides a basic on-chain governance system, to allow token holders to vote on proposals related to the  platform.

-Possible workflow:
+Possible workflow for deliverables:

-d1: Define the core features of the MPT pallet, such as asset creation, issuance, transfer, and management.
+- d1: Define the core features of the MPT pallet, such as asset creation, issuance, transfer, and management.
-d2: Design the pallet architecture and define the interfaces between the pallet and other Substrate pallets.
+- d2: Design the pallet architecture and define the interfaces between the pallet and other Substrate pallets.
-d3: Implement the pallet logic, including the extrinsics for asset creation, issuance, transfer, and management.
+- d3: Implement the pallet logic, including the extrinsics for asset creation, issuance, transfer, and management.
-d4: Test the pallet to ensure that it is functioning correctly.
+- d4: Test the pallet to ensure that it is functioning correctly.
-d5: Identify the extrinsics from existing Substrate pallets that are needed to support the core features of the MPT pallet.
+- d5: Identify the extrinsics from existing Substrate pallets that are needed to support the core features of the MPT pallet.
-d6: Implement the custom extrinsics that are needed to support the specific features of the MPT pallet.
+- d6: Implement the custom extrinsics that are needed to support the specific features of the MPT pallet.
-d7: Test the extrinsics to ensure that they are functioning correctly.
+- d7: Test the extrinsics to ensure that they are functioning correctly.
-d8: Define the properties of the native token, such as its name, symbol, supply, and initial distribution.
+- d8: Define the properties of the native token, such as its name, symbol, supply, and initial distribution.
-d9: Implement the logic for creating and issuing the native token.
+- d9: Implement the logic for creating and issuing the native token.
-d10: Define the governance model for the MPT chain.
+- d10: Define the governance model for the MPT chain.
 This could include defining how token holders can participate in decision-making, such as voting on proposals to change the platform's parameters.
-d12: Implement the governance model on the MPT chain.
+- d11: Implement the governance model on the MPT chain.
-d13: Deploy the MPT pallet, the extrinsics, and the native token to the MPT chain.
+- d12: Deploy the MPT pallet, the extrinsics, and the native token to the MPT chain.
-d14: Implement the logic for creating, issuing, transferring, and managing assets on the MPT chain.
+- d13: Implement the logic for creating, issuing, transferring, and managing assets on the MPT chain.
-d15: Implement the logic for sending and receiving transactions on the MPT chain.
+- d14: Implement the logic for sending and receiving transactions on the MPT chain.
-d16: Deploy a consensus mechanism to the MPT chain.
+- d15: Deploy a consensus mechanism to the MPT chain.

 ### Milestone 2